hershal-rami/CosmogBot/README.md

 Once you have your token variable set in your local environment, simply run `python3 bot.py` and the bot will go online!

 # Goals:
--update kill leaders script
-    -connect to new doc

-    -fix google sheets API handling

-    -upload to new doc

 -create kill leaders commands:
     -keep track of each pokemon's k/d locally with JSON